cagstech/lwip-ce/README.md

            sys_check_timeouts();   // polls/triggers all lwIP timer events/callbacks - allows IP stack to function
        } while(netif_is_up(ethif));

 6. **Use the Appropriate API for your Application from the lwIP Docs**: As I value my dwindling sanity, I will not be re-documenting the entire lwIP codebase in here.
 The documentation for lwIP is here: https://www.nongnu.org/lwip/2_1_x/group__callbackstyle__api.html.
 The callback-style "raw" API is the only thing that will work in a NOSYS implementation.
 Do not implement the threaded API and then wonder why it does not work on a device that doesn't know what the heck a thread is.
+If you require assistance with the API for lwIP, feel free to ask in the [Discord](https://discord.gg/kvcuygqU) or contact the lwIP authors directly using the link above.

-   If you require assistance with the API for lwIP, feel free to ask in the Discord: https://discord.gg/kvcuygqU
+7. Always end your code by performing the appropriate cleanup.
+This means that you call `usb_Cleanup();` at some point between the shutdown of network services and actual end of your program.
+Make sure you do this on ALL control paths that may lead to terminating the program, as failing to do this may cause USB issues within the OS requiring a reset.
+Also make sure that you properly close any sockets and protocols you are running.
+Failing to do so may cause memory leaks.
+The order is also important here.
+Remember that with certain network services, they need to cleanly disconnect from remotes and await success messages before the resource is destroyed and the memory is returned to the stack.
+For example, after calling `tcp_close()` you should ideally await the full TCP shutdown handshake before doing anything else like freeing the network interface or calling `usb_Cleanup()` (if you disable the Ethernet drivers, how are you going to actually receive the disconnect ACKS?).
+Use the callback system to your advantage; use the callbacks for (ex) altcp/tcp to trigger a flag upon receipt of a FIN/FIN-ACK that informs the application it is safe to set the link down.
+Use the `netif_is_link_down()` polling function to ensure that this action is complete and then set the interface down.
+Use `netif_is_down()` to inform that it is safe to unregister the netif interface.
+Once all this is complete, then call `usb_Cleanup()` and exit the application.
+If you do not handle the shutdown of the IP stack properly, behavior can be quite unpredictable.